pokhalo/Food-Waste-Optimization/Documentation/future_developments.md

 ## Testing

 - The software is in need of much more testing.
-A big road block to testing was successful database integration that was finished at the end of the project.
+A big road block to testing is a successful database integration, which we were able to start at the end of the project, but it still needs some work.

+- Model testing and cross-validation are not done currently.